-The number of known muskox predator was minimal.
-Only two wolves were observed, and this at close proximity of caribou, their main prey.
+The number of known muskox predators was minimal.
+Only two wolves were observed, and at close proximity of caribou, their main prey.
 Wolf predation on muskoxen is common, with packs or single wolves observed following and killing muskox.
 No Grizzly bears were found on the Boothia Peninsula.
-The relatively low abundance of predator would benefit calf recruitment and female survival, promoting then an increase in the population.
-25 polar bears /100 hours were seen, but polar bear are known to feed on a marine base diet and are not known to predate on muskox and should not contribute to regulate muskox population.
+The relatively low abundance of predators would benefit calf recruitment and female survival, promoting an increase in the population.
+25 polar bears 100 hours were seen, but polar bear are known to feed on a mainly marine based diet and are not known to predate on muskox and should not contribute to regulate muskox population.